 Growing up with J D Salinger

 The death of J D Salinger this week gave me an excuse for digging out my old copy of The Catcher in the Rye.
-It’s a few years since I last read it but, along with Vonnegut’s Slaughterhouse-Five, it’s probably the novel I’ve re-read the most.
-Indeed for several years it became a ritual to read it on my way home for Christmas, in homage to Holden Caulfield’s narrative.
+It’s a few years since I last looked at it but, along with Vonnegut’s Slaughterhouse-Five, it’s probably the novel I’ve re-read the most.
+Indeed for several years it became a bit of a ritual to read it on my way home for Christmas, in homage to Holden Caulfield’s narrative.

-As I’ve got older, I’ve increasingly warmed to Mr. Antolini – Holden’s empathetic highball-swigging ex-English teacher.
-Debates on his ambiguous homosexuality in Chapter 24 often overshadow his eloquent words on the painful transition to adulthood, and the values of scholarship and learning:
+As I’ve got older, I’ve increasingly warmed to Mr. Antolini – Holden’s highball-swigging ex-English teacher.
+Debate over his homosexuality often overshadows his empathetic relationship with Holden, epitomised by his eloquent words on the painful transition to adulthood and the values of scholarship and learning:

 “Many, many men have been just as troubled morally and spiritually as you are right now.
 Happily, some of them kept records of their troubles.
 You’ll learn from them – if you want to.
 Just as someday, if you have something to offer, someone will learn something from you.
 It’s a beautiful reciprocal arrangement.
 And it isn’t education.
 It’s history.
 It’s poetry.”